 Perform tasks in batches

-If you’re writing, dedicate your entire morning to it and put your emails aside (avoid task-switching).
-Switch off social media.
+Switch off social media and avoid task-switching.
+If you’re writing, dedicate your entire morning to it.
 Catching up with your friend’s statuses probably isn’t one of your goals.
 Constantly remind yourself about your [real] goals.

 View sleep as a productivity investment.
-Once I treat my sleep as a productivity investment my waking hours become much more productive.
+Once I started treating my sleep as a productivity investment, my waking hours become much more productive.

 Elias Scully said this: